Skip to Content

 7. Ambrosius Bosschaert – Bouquet of Flowers on a Ledge

-Ambrosius Bosschaert a Dutch golden age painter from Antwerp.
-This painting stands out from the other 17th-Century Dutch floral still life paintings, with a bright background.
+Ambrosius Bosschaert was a Dutch golden age painter from Antwerp.
+This painting, with a bright background, stands out from the other 17th-Century Dutch floral still life paintings.

 8. Jan van Huijsum – Flower Still Life

-I love this Dutch floral still life as it the flowers aren’t in a vase and the butterfly is a beautiful addition to the painting.
+I love this Dutch floral still life as the flowers aren’t in a vase, and the butterfly is a beautiful addition to the painting.

 9. Marrel, Jacob – Still-Life with Flowers

-Jacob Marrel a German still-life painter active in Utrecht during the Dutch Golden Age.
-The still life with flowers was painting in 1650.
+Jacob Marrel was a German still-life painter active in Utrecht during the Dutch Golden Age.
+The still life with flowers was painted in 1650.

-If you liked the still flower paintings with insects, then check out these stunning Maria Sibylla Merian prints.
-And the calligraphy prints of Joris Hoefnagel who was a great influence on the work of the Dutch Masters.
+If you liked the still flower paintings with insects, check out these stunning Maria Sibylla Merian prints.
+And the calligraphy prints of Joris Hoefnagel, who greatly influenced the work of the Dutch Masters.

 Tutorial For An Upcycled Flowers Decoupage Tray Table